SciCodes/workshop-2025/README.md

 ### Funding

-This workshop is made possible by the generous support of the [Alfred P. Sloan Foundation](https://sloan.org/) and [Arizona State University](https://www.asu.edu).
+This workshop is made possible by the generous financial support of the [Alfred P. Sloan Foundation](https://sloan.org/) as well as logistical support from [Arizona State University](https://www.asu.edu).

 <a href="https://sloan.org/"><img class="centered" height="150" src="assets/logos/sloan-logo.png"></a>